Content starts here

 If you live in a nursing home or long-term care facility, you are eligible to vote by absentee ballot for all elections in a calendar year.
 You may deliver your ballot in person, by mail or have someone deliver it for you.
 Your designee must provide ID to the county clerk and sign a register, under oath, when delivering an absentee ballot.
 Visit the secretary of state’s website for guidelines for authorized agents acting on behalf of patients or long-term care residents.
 Residents of licensed long-term care facilities who vote in person can provide documentation from their facility’s administrator proving their residency in place of a photo ID.

 Editor’s note: This guide was originally published on Dec.
-6, 2023.
-It has been updated to reflect new information about the 2024 elections.
+6, 2023, and was updated on Oct.
+21, 2024, to clarify early voting hours for the 2024 general election.

 Natalie Missakian contributed to this story.